Raul Hilberg, JudenThe Destruction of the European Jews, Princeton 1985

 Please note that all participants are required to submit a valid ID or passport when entering the grounds of the ECB and will not be admitted otherwise.
 Please be advised that you are not permitted to bring luggage.
 Only handbags and backpacks are allowed.

 Workshops for classes last around three hours and include an introduction, a tour through the memorial, and a final workshop.
-Cost: 100 Euros.
+Cost: 6 Euros per person.

 Opened today: 00:00 – 23:59

 The public section of the memorial is permanently accessible free of charge.

 - The public section of the memorial is acsessible free of charge.0€

 The public section of the memorial as well as the closed section are barrier-free.#

 60314 Frankfurt am Main